 No, you do not need any specific technology skills or expertise prior to your acceptance in the Fellowship Program.
 The Program will provide support and training for required technologies such as Microsoft Teams and (for Tier 2 fellows) Pressbooks.

 The Fellowship Program’s Goals, Structure, and Content

 How will the Fellowship Program benefit instructors and students?

-The Fellowship program aims to serve both faculty and students (undergraduate and graduate) at the IUPUI, IUB, and IUPUC campuses by lowering course material costs and providing materials that are customizable to their course’s learning objectives.
+The Fellowship program aims to serve both faculty and students (undergraduate and graduate) at Indiana University Bloomington by lowering course material costs and providing materials that are customizable to their course’s learning objectives.
 The program will give instructors of record the opportunity to customize their course materials, making their instruction more effective.

 How will Fellows be supported throughout the program?

 Fellows will receive support from IU Bloomington Libraries, the Center for Innovative Teaching and Learning (CITL), and the UITS Digital Education Program and Initiatives Team.

 More specifically, the Fellowship Program will provide individual consultations and collaborative training meetings to assist Fellows with finding and building course materials through the development of their project.
 This includes an early consultation with the Open Education Librarian about your specific project as well as additional, optional consultations with the Head of the Copyright Program, subject-specific librarian(s), and instructional design and technology experts.
 Fellows will receive education and training on affordable course materials, OER, and associated technologies (e.g., Pressbooks) through asynchronous resources and monthly meetings with their cohort.